 Below are 7 simple strategies to help you achieve a better work-life balance:

 1. Know the signs: Take note of when you are feeling happy, fulfilled, and good about your work-life balance and take note of when you are not.
-Can you identify any patterns?
-Keeping track may help you identify things you need to stop doing, start doing, or keep doing to achieve a healthy work life balance.
+Happiness doesn't just happen, it takes work.
+Check out our 4 week happiness challenge for emotional wellness tips and strategies.
+Can you identify any patterns in your behaviour?
+Click here for tips on how to identify red flags.
+Keeping track of how you feel throughout the week or month may help you identify things you need to stop doing, start doing, or keep doing to achieve a healthy work life balance.

 2. Remember that there is no one-size-fits-all approach: Trying to achieve the “perfect” work life balance can just be another unreasonable demand you put on yourself.
 Try and work out the best solution for you, don't copy what seems to work for someone else.